shinyscorpion/google_recaptcha/README.md

 # Google Recaptcha

-Google Recaptcha Client
+Google Recaptcha API Client for Elixir.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add `recaptcha_2_client` to your list of dependencies in `mix.exs`:
+  1. Add `google_recaptcha` to your list of dependencies in `mix.exs`:

   ```elixir
   def deps do
     [{:google_recaptcha, "~> 0.1.0"}]
   end
   ```

+  2. Run `mix deps.get` to install it.

 ## Configuration